 Identify Hallucinations

-Individuals who experience hallucinations will often not know if what they see is real or not.
-Psychiatric service dogs can help by being trained to greet any person that enters the room.
 If the handler instructs the dog to greet the imagined person and the dog finds nothing, the owner will then know that they are experiencing a hallucination.

 Search a Room

-People with anxiety or PTSD may be afraid to enter a room out of fear that someone is there.
-Psychiatric service dogs are trained to search a room thoroughly and then bark when they find someone.
-If the dog returns without barking, then the handler can feel safe to enter the room.
+If the dog returns without barking, the handler can feel safe entering the room.
 This is particularly useful in public areas or in spaces where the room is supposed to be vacant.

 Assist with Balance